 - Enhanced transaction and contract privacy

 For banks and other financial institutions, confidentiality of data is always a major priority.
 With Ethereum, it is impossible to ensure data security.
-On the other hand, Quorum blockchain is permissioned in nature, which makes it an ideal solution for banks.
+On the other hand, it is permissioned in nature, which makes it an ideal solution for banks.
 Here, open transactions are similar to Ethereum but all private transactions are completely confidential and none of the data can be accessed by the public.
 One of the key features which make the Quorum blockchain superior to Ethereum or other blockchain platforms is Constellation, a feature that secures each message sent on the network.

 - Voting-based consensus mechanisms